 worker, and free-lance magazine writer.
 Over the

 years, he has presented at several dozen national, regional, and state

 academic conferences and written a number of articles, stories, and

 been published in magazines and academic journals.

 He also is

-the author of three online publications: the composition textbook
+the author of several online publications: the composition textbook

 WritingforCollege.org (130,000 hits as of 4/16), the online humanities handbook